Crashin’ the Club

-Heck hauled the three boys inside the club into the presence of the imposing Sam Arnette.
+Dawkins hauled the three boys inside the club into the presence of the imposing Sam Arnette.
 The boys were acquainted with Sam, having traded empty bottles for candy and soda at Arnette’s small store across the road.
-After hearing about the drink crates and the window, Sam chuckled, nodded his head, and told Heck to find the young interlopers seats near the stage.
+After hearing about the drink crates and the window, Sam chuckled, nodded his head, and told Tom to find the young interlopers seats near the stage.
 Sam reached into his pocket and gave each of the bewildered boys two pennies to buy soft drinks.

 Tony did not know what to expect.
 They were the only whites in the building and young kids to boot.
 He remembers how spiffily the patrons were dressed — the men attired in double-breasted zoot suits with tightly creased pants, the women in colorful finery — all dancing to the rhythm and blues music of the Buster Brown band.